 How to stop tracking yourself in Google Analytics

-Unlike in their Shop Stats, Etsy does not automatically stop your own visits from being sent to Google Analytics.
-(They could.
-Let’s not go there.)
+Unlike in their Shop Stats, Etsy does not automatically stop your own visits from being tracked in Google Analytics.

 If you get hundred of page views a day and only check your public shop pages a few times a week, then this is probably not a huge problem for you.
 But many Etsy shops are small and your own visits quickly impact the totals & averages you see in Google Analytics.
 You need accurate data to understand how and where to grow.